-Bartovics' (1980) probability distribution of ceramics shows the site starting about 1760 and ending somewhat suddenly at about 1830, although a very small occupation extends to about 1880.
+Bartovics' (1980) probability distribution of ceramics shows the site starting about 1760 and of ceramics shows the site starting about 1760 and ending somewhat suddenly at about 1830, although a very small occupation extends to about 1880.

 The site, measuring about 650 feet eastwest by 450 feet north-south, appears to be an early slave settlement, although the pattern analysis of artifacts does not closely identify with any previously recorded pattern.
 38CH1547 seems closest to the Carolina Slave Artifact Pattern (Table 41), which has a high percentage of Kitchen Group artifacts, however the Architecture Group from 38CH1547 is very low.
 The low proportion of Architecture Group artifacts could be representative of wall trench construction, which would have produced few architectural remains.
-Also, the soils with their high acidity and salinity
+Also, the soils with their high acidity and salinity may be affected iron preservation.

-An examination of the decorative motifs equivocal. also Inexpensive motifs such as annular and edged account for only 43% of the assemblage, while expensive motifs such as hand painted and transfer print account for 58%.
+An examination of the decorative motifs is also equivocal.
+Inexpensive motifs such as annular and edged account for only 43% of the assemblage, while expensive motifs such as hand painted and transfer print account for 58%.
 Only when the plain wares are added, does the balance shift to support a low status occupation.
 This does not preclude a slave settlement since many owners provided their slaves with discarded pieces from their own tables.